Why did I write “How to find approved tomato products”?

-On to the last products I am going to address on our list and that is jarred salsa.
+Last but not least.
+Jarred salsa.
 Once again we don’t have much to go on.
-They may or may not contain sugar that is not specified, but we know it is different than the “fresh” salsa we already discussed.
-Again a number of different things in the salsa may determine what YOU are looking for in a product, the sodium or how much sugar.
+They may or may not contain sugar that is not specified.
+But we know it is different than the “fresh” salsa we already discussed.
+Again a number of different things in the salsa may determine what YOU are looking for in a product.
+The sodium or how much sugar it has.
 But here are the ones I personally would use if I wanted to.

 And YES, I did add Tabasco sauce to this list.
-NO it is not counted as a purple container…but we often reach for things with “heat” like salsa and hot sauce together and since I have been pointing out things like SODIUM in products and thought a little advice about hot sauce would fit in here nicely.
+It is not counted as a purple container.
+But we often reach for things with “heat” like salsa and hot sauce together.
+Since I have been pointing out things like SODIUM in products, I thought a little advice about hot sauce would fit in here nicely.
 In my research, I found out that many of the brands I have been using are really super high in sodium.
 My favorite brand has 200mg of sodium per teaspoon…UGH!
 If I want to make a recipe that includes tablespoons of it I am WAY up there!!
 But I found out that regular Tabasco Sauce only has 35mg of sodium per teaspoon.
 That is more like it!!
 It is going to be my go to from now on…

 Now is the time I want to remind you that these are EXAMPLES of how to find approved tomato products.
-There is no possible way for me to list every single product in the world that will fit on to our list.
-I am hoping that the visual aid of pictures and the numbers that we all need to learn will help you learn to read YOUR labels on the products YOU have on YOUR grocery shelves.
+There is no possible way for me to list every single product that will fit on to our list.
+I am hoping that the visual aid of pictures and the numbers will help you learn to read YOUR labels.
+On the products, YOU have on YOUR grocery shelves.

 I am going to try to continue this series of topics for each container where there are so many store-bought options to wade thru.
 Here is my Orange container one.

 Please, leave me a comment about which one you would like to see next.